Code Reviews Matter a Freaking Lot

 Ask yourself

 This is a short one.
-Simply continuously ask yourself if what you are seeing makes sense with the problem.
-If you cannot answer, add a comment making the question.
+Just keep asking yourself if what you are seeing makes sense with the problem.
+If you cannot answer, add a comment asking the question.
 Questions in a code review can carry more weight than any comment you leave.
-They make the owner think again, and they make you a co-thinker instead of a gatekeeper.
+They make the author think again, and they make you a co-thinker instead of a gatekeeper.
 “Is this really the right place for this?”
 “What happens if the job retries?”
 “Would this still work on Friday night with 10x the traffic?”
 Questions like these have changed the direction of PRs I was one approval away from merging.

 As this is not a science, there is no direct wrong or right, what we have is a sprawling codebase with many minds working together to get the best out of it.
 A well-placed question is often the single most valuable thing on a PR.
 Multiply that by hundreds of PRs a quarter and you are shaping how an entire team thinks about code.